robwebb72/zx-raiders/README.md

 control of Martian companies, the most notable being Mars Securities.

 With Mars Securities cracking down on the basic rights of Martian civilians an uprising was certain.
-This was lead by the charismatic leader Nye Lasan.
+This was lead by the charismatic leader Nya Zorn.
-MarSec moved swiftly to quell the uprising and Nye Lassan was arrested.
+MarSec moved swiftly to quell the uprising and  Nya Zorn was arrested.

-Two of Lassan's friends, Kaiser Krenon and Venus Starfire gathered what remains of Lasan's supporters and planned to free Lasan.
+Two of Zorn's friends, Kaiser Krenon and Venus Starfire gathered what remains of Zorn's supporters and planned to free Zorn.

 The first task is to capture outpost CI-89, an old geological research station owned by MarSec.
-The outpost should be poorly defended and more importantly has an old network hardpoint that the Raiders can use to find where Lasan is being held.
+The outpost should be poorly defended and more importantly has an old network hardpoint that the Raiders can use to find where Zorn is being held.

 ## THE GAME